Tips & Tricks, Family, Parents, Self care, Mental Fitness 6 minute read

 • Displaying some form of ‘Do Not Disturb’ sign or symbol on your desk or door.

-Reason #2: You're avoiding the monster in the office closet
+Reason #2: You're avoiding something

 According to the Cognitive Load Theory, when we avoid tough situations at work, it’s often because we have a fear of failure or inadequacy tied to that task.
 This is because we can’t draw from our long term memory and easily “autopilot” through the work.
 Instead, we have to rely on our much smaller, short-term working memory, which requires more cognitive effort and can cause discomfort and frustration.